 Since smallpox is a contagious disease, the highest priorities for public health officials are to reduce risk of transmission by immediately identifying and vaccinating close contacts of cases and isolating the cases.
 One confirmed case of smallpox requires urgent detailed case investigation.
-Additional information about case investigations is provided in Guide A of the SRPG.
 Please include in your plan the following critical plan elements for identifying clinic sites:

 - a smallpox diagnosis classification and case definition;